aredridel/homebrew-iojs/README.md

 # homebrew-iojs
 A Homebrew formula for https://iojs.org.

-Includes the following `iojs` compatibility patches to `npm`:
+Mimicks the execution of `node-gyp install`:

+- Avoid re-downloading the iojs sources
-- https://github.com/iojs/io.js/commit/82227f3 deps: make node-gyp fetch tarballs from iojs.org
+- Avoid patching node-gyp

-> the patch is still compatible with joyent node: http://logs.libuv.org/npm/2015-01-28#21:53:34.823
+- Fully compatible with nodejs

 **NOTE**:  Work on the official homebrew `iojs` formula is ongoing.
 Follow [the progress here](https://github.com/Homebrew/homebrew/pull/36369)!